LlewBach/aj-builder/README.md

 I had indeed neglected to compress the carousel images, which I've now done.

-I changed the non-sequential h titles and replaced them with p elements whose classes I targeted to adjust font size.
+I changed the original h5 titles with p elements whose classes I targeted to adjust font size, as this makes more semantic sense.

 I added a title to the map iframe.